roartiz/Minecraft-Builder/README.md

   Modded server (NeoForge 1.21.1) - `54.39.8.30:25571`

 ## Setting up Paper Minecraft 1.21.10
-- Ensure you have the latest Java Runtime installed
+- Ensure you have the latest Java Runtime installed, if you haven't already
 - Run ***MinecraftInstaller.msi*** if you don’t already have Minecraft installed
 - Open Minecraft Launcher, ensure “Latest release” is selected, and click Play
 - Connect to the server! **(144.217.139.103:25568)**

 ## Setting up modded Minecraft 1.21.1
-- Ensure you have the latest Java Runtime installed
+- Ensure you have the latest Java Runtime installed, if you haven't already
 - Run ***MinecraftInstaller.msi*** if you don’t already have Minecraft installed
 - Run ***neoforge-21.1.213-installer.jar*** and install with default settings
 - Open Minecraft Launcher, select NeoForge (to the left of the Play button) and click Play